hewison-chris/agora-cl-docs/website/docs/faq.md

 Proposing a block is a factor of random chance depending on the number of active validators currently in the network.
 As time goes on, however, the probability of you proposing a block indeed goes up.
 One of our contributors, dv8s, prepared a handy tool to calculate your proposal probability [here](https://proposalprobab.web.app/).
 Your hardware does not affect your chances of you getting assigned to propose a block, it is random and you cannot gain any advantage over other validators.

-#### Can I get back my ETH?
+#### Can I get back my BOA?
 How can I withdraw my validator gains?

 Deposits into Ethereum proof-of-stake are one-way in the beginning.
-Functionality of withdrawing gains transferring ETH won’t be available until Ethereum is fully using proof-of-stake (ETA 2022).
+Functionality of withdrawing gains transferring BOA won’t be available until Ethereum is fully using proof-of-stake (ETA 2022).

 #### Where can I read more about the incentive model in Ethereum proof-of-stake?